-This study is written for older students and gives them a checklist for each day.
+This study is written for upper elementary students and gives them a checklist for each day.
+You don’t even need to write a lesson plan!
 Just gather the books, print the notebook, and let your student get to work–reading, researching, and compiling an Explorers Notebook.

 Thanks to Wende for contributing the Explorers Notebook to Homeschool Share.

 Library List for the Explorers Unit & Notebook

 - Around the World in a Hundred Years by Jean Fritz

 - A Child’s History of the World by V. M. Hillyer